ReFreezed/LuaPreprocess/README.md

 A small and straightforward Lua preprocessor featuring a simple syntax.
 Write embedded metaprograms to generate code using normal Lua inside your Lua files.

-*LuaPreprocess* is written in pure Lua 5.1.
+*LuaPreprocess* is written in pure Lua.
 [The library](preprocess.lua) is a single file with no external dependencies.
 [MIT license](LICENSE.txt).
 A separate [command line program](main.lua) is available too.